Episode 5949: Plot

 On the day Walford is holding its first LGBT pride parade, Karen Taylor (Lorraine Stanley) scolds Tiffany Butcher (Maisie Smith) for breaking her daughter, Bernadette's (Clair Norris) heart recently, so to cheer Bernadette up, Karen enthusiastically prepares her family to attend the parade to show their support.
 Kathy Beale (Gillian Taylforth) dresses her bar The Prince Albert for the event, but needs extra help decorating.
 She enlists the help of the closeted Callum Highway (Tony Clay) only for his homophobic brother Stuart (Ricky Champ) to walk in during the shift.
 Meanwhile, at the Slater house, Kat Moon (Jessie Wallace) is angry as she believes Martin Fowler (James Bye) stole money from her husband, Alfie (Shane Richie), as most of it is missing.
 Kat refuses to reveal why she needs the money.

 At a restaurant, Stuart asks Callum if there is anything he wants to tell him, revealing that he saw him kissing Ben Mitchell (Max Bowden) the previous night.
 While Callum insists that Ben is just a friend, he admits that he is having more complicated feelings and that things "just happened" that night, insisting that nothing occurred since or before, enforcing that he loves his fiancé, Whitney Dean (Shona McGarty).
 While Bernadette talks with Tina Carter (Luisa Bradshaw-White), Tina says Bernadette should be thankful to have such a supportive family, despite being slightly embarrassed by them.
 Later, Martin's wife, Stacey (Lacey Turner) figures out that Kat wants the money to give it to Kush Kazemi (Davood Ghadami), so he can take Martin and Stacey to court to gain custody of Kush's son, Arthur (Hunter Bell), which is why Kat is adamant that Martin took it.
 Martin swears to Stacey that he did not take the money.

 Bernadette stops Karen from kissing a woman before Karen proclaims that she will always be proud of her.
 Stacey returns home and catches Kat searching through her wardrobe, before admitting that she was the one who took the money.
 When Stuart catches Ben groping Callum in The Prince Albert, He threatens Ben and tells him to leave Callum alone, only for Ben to mock him before Kathy breaks up the situation.
-Ben tells Stuart to meet him in The Arches that night, and while a drag artist (Crystal Rasmussen) performs in Albert Square, Ben proclaims that he refuses to cower to Stuart, only to be brutally hate crimed by him.
+Ben tells Stuart to meet him in The Arches that night, and while a drag artist (Crystal Rasmussen) performs in Albert Square, Ben proclaims that he refuses to cower to Stuart, only to suffer a brutal hate crime by him.